 Hailing originally from Minnesota, Richards modeled PCF after other successful community foundations he had seen enrich the lives of those living in northern states.

 Every bank in Pinellas County having a trust department signed an agreement to serve as a PCF trustee.
 Over the years, the names of the original banks may have changed, but their commitment to meeting your charitable goals remains steadfast.

 The original trust agreement required the board of governors to be appointed by a diverse range of public and civic organizations, establishing a system of careful checks and balances to safeguard the integrity of PCF’s fiduciary responsibilities.
 Today, the board of governors remains an appointed body of trusted advisors dedicated to ensuring your gift continues to grow and fulfill your personal philanthropic goals for generations to come.

 Humble Beginnings Paved the Way for Extraordinary Outcomes

 Joel Hunter, MD, provided the first gift of $150 in 1969 to cover initial operating expenses for PCF.
 By the late 1970s, PCF was bequeathed more than $1.5 million to establish funds benefiting the St. Petersburg Museum of Fine Arts and St. Anthony’s Hospital.
 Through careful investment, these funds continue to provide a steady stream of needed support today.

-PCF will soon celebrate its 50-year anniversary.
-Having well weathered significant social and economic changes, PCF remains a beacon of fiscal fortitude with more than $85 million under our management, providing unwavering support for our community’s most deserving charities.
+PCF has been helping the community for over 50 years.
+Having weathered significant social and economic changes, PCF remains a beacon of fiscal fortitude with more than $120 million under our management, providing unwavering support for our community’s most deserving charities.